Brain Rot Images: What They Are, Why They Spread, and Why They Feel So Hard to Ignore

 Roon Team

-Brain Rot Images: What They Are, Why They Spread, and What They're Doing to Your Focus
+Brain Rot Images: What They Are, Why They Spread, and Why They Feel So Hard to Ignore

 You've seen them.
 A shark wearing Nike sneakers.
 A crocodile fused with a bomber plane.
 A baboon growing out of a bush.
-These are brain rot images, the AI-generated, surrealist memes flooding TikTok, Instagram, and Roblox in 2025.
+These are brain rot images: surreal, AI-generated memes that have taken over feeds, short-form video, and internet culture.
 They look absurd.
 They sound absurd (most come narrated by an AI voice speaking fake Italian).
 And millions of people, mostly under 25, can't stop consuming them.

 Key Takeaways